Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 The developer experience can be improved by removing the ability to call `eval` directly, and instead merging it with `eval_uplc`. `eval_uplc` would then perform a two-phase validation process.

 In the first phase, the compiler should check whether the code is a subset of Python by running `eval`.
-If this phase fails, it should throw an error indicating that the code is not a valid subset.
+If this phase fails, it should throw an error indicating that the code is not a valid subset of Python.
 If it succeeds, the second phase can proceed by running `eval_uplc`, which converts the arguments into PlutusData and performs the validation.

 Also, the result of `eval` and `eval_uplc` can be compared to ensure the _UPLC_ program performs exactly as the developer intends.